1956 Maltese United Kingdom integration referendum

 A referendum on integration with the United Kingdom was held in Malta on 11 and 12 February 1956.
-The proposals were approved by 77% of those who voted, on a turnout of 59.1%.
-They were never fully implemented, and the country became a Realm within the British Commonwealth titled the State of Malta eight years later.
+The proposals were approved by 77% of those who voted, on a turnout of 59%; the low turnout was partly because of a boycott by the Nationalist Party.
+The proposals were never fully implemented, and the country became an independent Realm within the British Commonwealth titled the State of Malta eight years later.

 Proposals

-Under the proposals, Malta would have had three seats of its own in the British House of Commons.
+Under the proposals Malta would have had three seats of its own in the British House of Commons.
 In addition, the Home Office would take over responsibility for Maltese affairs from the Colonial Office.
 The UK parliament would have control of defence and foreign affairs, and eventually direct taxation, whereas the Maltese parliament would be responsible for all other areas of public life, including education and the position of the Catholic Church.
-Standards of living on the islands would be raised to parity with the rest of the UK by raising wages and increasing employment opportunities.
+Under the text of the referendum, agreements would be made with the United Kingdom with the objective of improving wages, employment opportunities and standards of living on the islands to parity with the rest of the UK.